Environmental issues in Appalachia: The Environmental Justice Movement

 Environmental justice has been identified by scholars as a movement that acknowledged the disproportionate effects of environmental damage and toxic contamination on the poor and people of color.
 Though much of the focus on environmental justice has been placed in urban areas this lens has also been applied to the Appalachian region, which has long been associated with poverty in the general American public.
-This perception was further solidified when region was targeted by Nixon's"War on Poverty" campaign.
+This perception was further solidified when region was targeted by Nixon's "war on poverty" campaign.

 Because of the environmental and health effects of fossil fuel extraction in the area, Appalachia has been identified by some as an "energy sacrifice zone."
 Kentucky activist Joe Begley characterized the injustice in the region in a 1999 interview saying, "People here live on top of a gold mine, and they're starving to death.
 They live on top of a coal mine, and they're freezing to death.”
 Environmental justice groups are often community grassroots organizations that combined environmentalism with issues of social equality.
 Many contemporary environmental organizations in the area fit this description, such as the Mountain Justice group, formed in opposition to Mountain Top Removal mining.
 MTR has been used as an example of environmental injustice in the region.
 This relates both to the disproportionate level of chronic health issues in regions where it is present and thousands of lost jobs resulting from the less labor intensive nature of the practice.

+To achieve environmental justice, individuals must have the right to a clean and healthy environment, as well as the ability to participate in decisions that impact their surroundings.
+Public policy must be unbiased and respectful towards all peoples, without discrimination.
+Prevention of harm to both human health and the environment is also crucial.
+Full access to information and opportunities to participate in decision-making processes is a necessity.
+The Environmental Justice Movement has made significant strides in promoting the intersection of environmental issues and social justice, but there is still much work to be done to ensure equal access to a clean and healthy environment for all communities.